 Mr. Dagres started his education career in 1996 teaching Chemistry and Math at York High School in Elmhurst.
 In 1999, he became a Team Leader (Dean of Students) at Libertyville High School in Libertyville.

-Mr. Dagres holds a Bachelor of Science degree in the Teaching of Chemistry from the University of Illinois, a Master’s Degree in School Administration and Leadership from Lewis University.
+Mr. Dagres holds a Bachelor of Science degree in the Teaching of Chemistry from the University of Illinois and a Master’s Degree in School Administration and Leadership from Lewis University.

 Assistant Superintendent for Student Services